 January 30th, 2015

 January is National Human Trafficking and Slavery Prevention Month.
 Usually viewed as a global issue, most people do not realize that human trafficking is also a critical issue facing the United States.
-The United States government estimates that between 14,500 to 17,500 people, primarily women and children, are trafficked to the U.S. annually.
-Unfortunately, […]
+While data on this issue is challenging to obtain, given the secretive nature of human trafficking, experts estimate that millions of people around […]

 December 2nd, 2014

 On Thursday, November 13th, Loyola University Chicago’s Center for the Human Rights of Children hosted a day long teach-in event, The Child Migrant: Children Crossing Borders.1 The purpose of this day-long educational program was to provide Loyola students and the community an opportunity to learn more about this critical children’s rights issue.
 This event not […]